skrypka/pdscheduling/README.md

 ## Consultancy

-[DisOpt consultancy](https://disopt.com/) could help you to use this library.
+[DisOpt consultancy](https://disopt.com/) could help you use the library.